 Students may design their research based on their intellectual interests in business and other areas, as well as on their career intentions.
-MOB students take courses in other departments such as psychology, sociology, public policy, and economics, depending on what is most relevant to their research.
+Behavioral science students take courses in other departments such as psychology, sociology, public policy, and economics, depending on what is most relevant to their research.

-The Managerial and Organizational Behavior program also offers the Joint Program in Business and Psychology, which is run jointly by the MOB dissertation area at Chicago Booth and the Department of Psychology in the Division of the Social Sciences at the University of Chicago.
+The Behavioral Science program also offers the Joint Program in Business and Psychology, which is run jointly by the behavioral science dissertation area at Chicago Booth and the Department of Psychology in the Division of the Social Sciences at the University of Chicago.

-For more details about the PhD Program in managerial and organizational behavior at Chicago Booth, see General Examination Requirements - By Area in the PhD Program Guidebook (PDF).
+For more details about the PhD Program in behavioral science at Chicago Booth, see General Examination Requirements - By Area in the PhD Program Guidebook (PDF).

 To learn more about the research being done by current PhD students, please view a listing of proposals and defenses across dissertation areas.

-For managerial and organizational behavior faculty, please access our faculty directory to sort by academic area.
+For behavioral science faculty, please access our faculty directory to sort by academic area.